Introduction to Hari Kunzru

 Introduction & Summary of The Impressionist

 The Impressionist is a historical novel following the life and journey of Pran Nath Razdan.
-Pran Nath is an Anglo Indian, born out of one-night affair between Roland Forrester, an Irish official and Amrita, a 19-year-old village girl.
-Amrita meets Roland during flood, and saves his life.
+Pran Nath is an Anglo Indian, born out of a one-night affair between Roland Forrester, an Irish official and Amrita, a 19-year-old village girl.
+Amrita meets Roland during the flood and saves his life.
 Subsequently, they have a night’s affair and Amrita becomes pregnant.

 After getting kicked out, Pran Nath is forced to live on the streets, and after some time, ends up in a brothel.
-The red-light house is owned by Ma Ji and Balraj, who physical torture the boy and drug him to an extent that Pran Nath forgets his identity.
-Taking his white color and young age in consideration, the duo forces the poor boy to dress like a woman, apparently turning him into Khaja-Sara or a eunuch.
+The red-light house is owned by Ma Ji and Balraj, who physically torture the boy and drug him to the extent that Pran Nath forgets his identity.
+Taking his white colour and young age into consideration, the duo forces the poor boy to dress like a woman, apparently turning him into Khaja-Sara or a eunuch.
 The boy is then sold in the house of the Nawab Murad, the head of the princely state of Fatehpur.

 Nawab Murad, a childless prince, commissions Pran Nath, now called Rukhsana, to lure the British Major Privett-Clamp.
 The major has a fantasy of devouring young and beautiful boys dressed as women, and Nawab Murad wants to exploit this weakness to blackmail the British official.
 However, learning about Pran Nath’s English roots, the officer pities the boy and offers him his old uniform.
-Subsequently, Nawab Murad organizes a hunting party for Major Privett Clamp and the British Viceroy of India, during which the Cheetahs captivated for hunting and Pran Nath Razdan aka Rukhsana escape.
+Subsequently, Nawab Murad organizes a hunting party for Major Privett Clamp and the British Viceroy of India, during which the cheetahs are captivated for hunting and Pran Nath Razdan aka Rukhsana escapes.
 Following his escape from the bondage of the Nawab, Pran Nath arrives in Amritsar, which was marred by the Jallianwala Bagh Massacre.
-At a time when Indians, especially Hindus, Sikhs, and Muslims were prohibited to enter the city, Pran Nath’s Anglo appearance helps him dupe the police.
-After spending a few days in Amritsar, Pran Nath boards a train for Bombay, and hence begins a new chapter in his life.
+At a time when Indians, especially Hindus, Sikhs, and Muslims were prohibited from entering the city, Pran Nath’s Anglo appearance helped him dupe the police.
+After spending a few days in Amritsar, Pran Nath boards a train for Bombay and hence begins a new chapter in his life.

 Upon arriving in Bombay, meets a British couple – Reverend Andrew Macfarlane and his wife, Elspeth Macfarlane.
 The couple, who have recently lost both their sons in the war with France, decide to adopt the boy.
 While the Reverend calls him Robert due to his English ancestry, Elspeth calls him Chandra, respecting his Indian roots.
 However, the couple is unaware that the boy is quite famous in the red-light hub of the city, where he is known as Pretty Bobby.
 In short, Pran Nath works as an errand English boy who also attracts clients for the brothels of Bombay.

 The novel has a somewhat tragic end, as Pran Nath realizes that Astarte Chapel did not marry the ‘Negro’, but the new Nawab of Fatehpur, Nawab Firoz, who assassinated his brother Nawab Murad.
-Pran Nath Razdan is left heartbroken, and in the end, begin traveling in the wilderness along with a caravan of camels.
+Pran Nath Razdan is left heartbroken, and in the end, begins travelling in the wilderness along with a caravan of camels.

 Major Characters in The Impressionist